- “Bringing The Past, Into the Future”

 Phone: +1 (23) 456 789

-Tufa is a variety of limestone, formed by the precipitation of carbonate minerals from ambient temperature water bodies.
-This rock specimen is from the Quaternary period, particularly, the Flandrian epoch and comes from Caerwys, North Wales.
+Specimens of Tufa, collected from Caerys, North Wales.
+Tufa is a variety of limestone, which forms by the precipitation of carbonate minerals from ambient temperature water bodies.
+These specimens date to the Quaternary period, specifically, the Flandrian epoch.
 It forms in fluvial channels or lacustrine environments & subterranian passages (dripstone, stalagmites & stalactites).
-Geothermally heated hot springs sometimes produce similar (but less porous) carbonate deposits known as travertine.
-Tufa from this deposit contains organic build-ups (phytoherms) of living vegetation, such as reed and willow, although mosses and liverworts are the most common.
-All have been preserved as casts and moulds.
-These plants have been cemented and bonded during life by freshwater carbonate precipitation.
 This rock specimen is a classic tufa, light in weight, spongy, and containing many plant, preserved in the rock.
-Samples are available in optional sizes and come supplied card tray.
+Specimens are available in multiple sizes and come in a white card tray with an information label.

 Weight | 120 g |